Yagisan/The-Bustling-Valley/README.md

 **[Watering Grants Experience And Crops Can Wither](https://www.nexusmods.com/stardewvalley/mods/7768)** does exactly what it says.
 Manual watering grants some farming experience, and if not watered, your crops will die.

-**[Bulk Animal Purchase](https://www.nexusmods.com/stardewvalley/mods/11539)** buy multiple animals in the same transaction.
+**[Animals Die - Old Age - Hunger - Illness](https://www.nexusmods.com/stardewvalley/mods/7769)** animals can die of hunger and neglect.

 **[Alternative Textures](https://www.nexusmods.com/stardewvalley/mods/9246)** allows you to repaint almost anything to suit how you want it to look.
-Building, animals, trees, and crops. **This mod and it's texture packs can cause Stardew Valley to consume over 6GB of RAM.
+Building, animals, trees, crops and your children. **This mod and it's texture packs can cause Stardew Valley to consume over 6GB of RAM.
 It and they, can be safely disabled at any time.**

 # Mod Default Hotkeys

 - [Automate](https://www.nexusmods.com/stardewvalley/mods/1063)
-  - **U** Toggles the automation overlay.
+  - **I** Toggles the automation overlay.
 - [Chests Anywhere](https://www.nexusmods.com/stardewvalley/mods/518)
   - **B** Access all chests in the current world area.
 - [Lookup Anything](https://www.nexusmods.com/stardewvalley/mods/541)